check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (2) The general assembly is to be called by the presidium once a year and should be held in the first half of the year.
 The invitation must be issued at least six weeks in advance in written form or by email, stating the agenda and already submitted requests.
 Objections to the schedule and election proposals as well as proper requests by members must be received by the executive board at least four weeks before the assembly.

-(3) The regular general assembly is carried out via online platform.
+(3) The regular general assembly is carried out via an online platform.

 a) The online platform is made available via the Internet and is only accessible to members of the association.
 The authentication for the log-in of members and for voting is realized with their personal log-in credentials.